PerimeterX/ok-lets-go/README.md

-# ok-lets-go
-Three Approaches to Structuring Go Code
+# OK Let’s Go: Three Approaches to Structuring Go Code

+This repository contains the structures of the approaches detailed in the article.
+If you found any issues in this repository, feel free to open an issue or comment in the article page.